 UF Neonatal Veterinarians & Staff

 - Sarah Reuss, VMD, DACVIM, Clinical Assistant Professor, Service Chief

 - Demia de Tonnerre, BVSs, First Year Resient

 - Martha Mallicote, DVM, DACVIM, Clinical Assistant Professor

 - Amanda House, DVM, DACVIM, Clinical Associate Professor, Equine Health and Extension

 - Heather Wells, Veterinary Technician III, Hofmann Equine Neonatal ICU Manager

-- Foaling Care – Read about the tools to have on-hand prior to foaling, warning signs, post-foaling, and more.
+- Preparing for Foaling – Read about the tools to have on-hand and the warning signs prior to foaling.

 The UF Large Animal Hospital veterinarians treat equine and large animal patients from the Gainesville, Ocala and Jacksonville areas, including Alachua and Marion Counties in Florida, and our clients come from all over the United States.
 Contact us to speak to one of our specialists or to make an appointment.